fastlane/fastlane/GUIDE.md

     fastlane appstore

-as a build step, and you're done.
+as a build step on your server, and you're good to go.

-### Even better Jenkins integration
+#### Even better Jenkins integration
 For a more detailed CI-setup, which also shows you test results and the latest screenshots, take a look at the [Jenkins Guide](https://github.com/krausefx/fastlane#jenkins-integration).

-## Deploy strategy
+### Deploy strategy
-Is described in the [fastlane instructions](https://github.com/KrauseFx/fastlane#deploy-strategy).
+Tips about when to deploy can be found in the [fastlane Jenkins instructions](https://github.com/KrauseFx/fastlane#deploy-strategy).

+# Example project
+Take a look at a project with `fastlane` already set up: [fastlane-example](https://github.com/krausefx/fastlane-example)

+# Help

+- If something is unclear or you need help, submit an issue.
+- I'm available for contract work - drop me an email: fastlane@krausefx.com